Ardakilic/alerthub/README.md

 This simple cli tool watches the releases set in config, and notifies you with E-mail or PushBullet, and provides you an aggregated RSS feed which you can use in IFTTT or your personal feed reader.

+**Update 2018.11.28:** GitHub now supports following the repositories' releases, however, they still don't cover the push notifiction feature which this tool offers.

 ## Requirements

 * NodeJS 8.x or newer